 The Immunisation Advisory Centre (IMAC) provides a range of health professional education, including accredited education to become an authorised vaccinator, update courses, information sessions, symposiums, workshops and conferences.
 We offer online, face-to-face and blended (mixture of online and face-to-face) learning opportunities.

 To register for a course, visit IMAC Learning to create an account or log in if you are an existing user.
-Please note that July to December courses will be available for registration from 1st May 2022.
+Courses up until and including 2nd September 2022 are open for registration.

+Courses from 13th September through to end of December 2022 will be available for registration from 1st September 2022.
 View the 2022 education flyer for more information.
 All full vaccinator foundation courses and vaccinator update courses can be booked and paid for online by credit card or debit card (MasterCard or Visa).
-Some of the dates and times of scheduled education courses may change.
-Any changes will be listed below.

-- Please do not attend an IMAC education course if you are feeling unwell.
-This includes having symptoms consistent with COVID-19, being identified as a contact or having recently been to a location of interest.
+Please do not attend an IMAC education course if you are feeling unwell.
+This includes having symptoms consistent with COVID-19, being identified as a household contact or if you are symptomatic after testing negative with a Rapid Antigen Test.
 Contact the IMAC education office ([email protected]) prior to the course tutorial so that we can arrange to reschedule you for another course date.